LucaIsMyName/sparef-js/readme.md

 # `sparef-js`

-`sparef-js` is simple and small JS library that turns a multi-page app into a single-page app via CSS view transition and a optional prefetch API built in.
+`sparef-js` is simple and small JS library that turns a multi-page app into a single-page app via CSS `::view-transitions` and a optional prefetch HTML API built in.

 ## install